repology/libversion/README.md

 Thread safe, does not produce errors, does not allocate dynamic memory.

-3- and 4-argument forms allow to specify additional flags which affect either whole comparison, or each version argument.

-Available `flags` values are:
+4-argument form allows specifying flags for each comparison argument to tune comparison behavior is specific cases.
+Currently supported `flags` values are:

 * `VERSIONFLAG_P_IS_PATCH` _p_ keyword is treated as _patch_ (post-release) instead of _pre_ (pre-release).
 * `VERSIONFLAG_ANY_IS_PATCH` any keyword is treated as post-release (useful for handling patchsets as in `1.2foopatchset3.barpatchset4`)

-If `flags` are zero, all three functions are equivalent.
+If both `flags` are zero, `version_compare4` acts exactly the same as `version_compare2`.

 ## Example